Centril/gradle-plugin-robospock/README.md

 	// can only be read from afterConfigured closures. robospockTask

-	// The project you applied this plugin from. perspective
+	// (Read Only) The project you applied this plugin from. perspective
 }
 ```

 By default, the plugin adds the much used optional spock-dependencies **`objenesis`** and **`cglib`** which are used for mocking, etc. You can change the version used, or disable them by setting an empty version.

+## Known Issues

++ IntelliJ & Android Studio:s gradle plugin might trigger the error: `project ':x' is not an android project`.
+It should however work with running the tests via gradle manually.
+This is a bug in IntelliJ.
+See [issue #5].
++ If using the mechanism whereby you put test cases in **`{android-root}/src/test`**, then IntelliJ:s Gradle Sync will fail with: `Error:Cannot increment beyond the total of: 2` - this is a bug on the side of IntelliJ.
+See [issue #5].

 ## Changelog